DEFRA/software-development-standards/docs/guides/developer_workflows.md

 - [Feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) (also known as [GitHub flow](https://guides.github.com/introduction/flow/))
 - [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)

-**GitHub flow is our preferred workflow**, and should be the default choice for teams.
-This is because it:

-- is simpler, with only two types of branch to manage (**main** and **Feature**)
-- creates less merge overhead, as there are fewer long-lived branches to keep in sync, so fewer conflicts
+This guide sets out the pros and cons of each, to help teams choose the workflow that best fits their context.

+## Choosing a workflow

+Consider the following when choosing a workflow:

-- supports frequent, continuous delivery to production
+- how often you need, or want, to release to production
+- whether you need to combine or coordinate multiple features before releasing them together
+- your team's size and familiarity with Git
+- whether your hosting platform constrains your choice

+### Core Delivery Platform (CDP)

+Teams hosting their service on the [Core Delivery Platform (CDP)](https://portal.cdp-int.defra.cloud/documentation) must use GitHub flow, as CDP only supports this workflow.

+### Main is always shippable
-- aligns with our [main is always shippable](https://github.com/DEFRA/software-development-standards/blob/main/docs/principles/coding_principles.md#main-is-always-shippable) principle

-To use GitHub flow safely, teams need to be confident that whenever they change the **main** branch it still remains ready for production.
+GitHub flow depends on the [main is always shippable](https://github.com/DEFRA/software-development-standards/blob/main/docs/principles/coding_principles.md#main-is-always-shippable) principle.
+To use it safely, teams need to be confident that whenever they change the **main** branch it still remains ready for production.

-Gitflow should only be used as an exception, where GitHub flow doesn't fit a team's needs.
-For example, where teams need to combine multiple features, or coordinate a large feature, before shipping to production.

 ## Feature branch workflow (GitHub flow)